GET 50% OFF any Yousician plan – available only on our website! Claim your discount here >

 One technique that’ll add more complexity to your playing is muting.
 Knowing how to mute the strings is an essential skill, especially if you want to play rock, punk, and metal songs with your guitar.

-A technique known as palm muting involves using — you guessed it — your palm to mute the strings.
-The strings are not allowed to ring as they do when they are played open or fretted without muting, which creates a thumping sound.
-There are generally two ways to indicate muted notes in guitar tablature: either with an X symbol or with the letters P.M. above the tab.
+A technique known as palm muting involves using — you guessed it — the palm of your hand to mute the strings.
+The strings can’t ring as they do when played open or fretted without muting.
+As a result, muting creates a short thumping sound.
+There are generally two ways to indicate muted notes in guitar tablature: either with an X symbol or with the letters “P.M.” above the tab.

 To mute strings with your palm, simply play the string using a guitar pick or the fingers of your picking hand and press the palm of your hand against the strings.
-As you get the hang of it, you can try applying more or less pressure on the strings to control the level of muting.
+As you get the hang of it, apply more or less pressure on the strings to control the level of muting.

 When muting with your fretting hand, apply a little pressure on the string to stop it from ringing.
-Muting with the fingers of your fretting hand requires some adjusting and getting used to.
-If you apply too much pressure on the string, it will be pressed against the guitar fretboard, and you can hear the note you’re supposed to mute.
+Muting with the fingers of your fretting hand requires some getting used to.
+If you apply too much pressure on the string, it will be pressed against the guitar fretboard, and you’ll hear the note you’re supposed to mute.

 Up and down strokes

 Sometimes it can be helpful to show when chords or individual notes are played by stroking up or down.
-In other words, this refers to whether you play a note or a chord with an up- or downward motion of your picking hand.
-In traditional guitar tablature, these are indicated with a symbol above the tab sheet.
+In other words, this refers to whether you play a note or a chord with an upward or downward motion of your picking hand.
+Traditional guitar tablature indicates these with a symbol above the tab sheet.

-A V symbol above the tabs stands for a downstroke.
-Meanwhile, an upstroke is indicated with a table-like symbol.
+A “V” above the tab signals an upstroke.
+Meanwhile, a downstroke is indicated with a table-like symbol.
 Tabs don’t often include the symbols for up and down strokes.
 In this case, use the picking or strumming pattern that feels most intuitive to you.

 From chords and strumming to solos and melodies

-Playing melodies and solos on the guitar offers a distinct advantage over other melody instruments such as the piano.
-With the guitar, you can physically manipulate your fingers on the strings to create amazing effects that you wouldn’t be able to coax out of a keyboard.
+Playing melodies and solos on the guitar offers a distinct advantage over other instruments, such as the piano.
+With the guitar, you can physically manipulate your fingers on the strings to create amazing effects you couldn’t coax out of a keyboard.

 Hammer-ons and pull-offs

-With hammer-ons, you will strike a note, let it ring, then “hammer” another finger on your fretting hand up to a higher fret.
-This technique will increase your playing speed and also let your lines sound more “legato” (or smooth) as you aren’t playing each note with your picking hand.
-Pull-offs are the exact opposite: Strike a note, then pull your finger off to a note that you already have fretted a little lower on the neck.
-Just like with a hammer-on, you only have to pick the string once when performing a pull-off.
+With hammer-ons, you strike a note, let it ring, and then “hammer” another finger on your fretting hand up to a higher fret.
+This technique will increase your playing speed and also let your lines sound more “legato” (or smooth), as you aren’t playing each note with your picking hand.
+Pull-offs are the exact opposite: strike a note, then pull your finger off to a note you’ve already fretted a little lower on the neck.
+Like with a hammer-on, you only have to pick the string once when performing a pull-off.

 This is how hammer-ons and pull-offs are represented in guitar tabs: